 What This Means and What Licensees Should Do to Prepare

 With selective adoption of new technologies, real estate professionals can stay ahead of the curve while providing exceptional service and adhering to regulatory requirements.
-Here’s to embracing innovation with care, ensuring our industry continues to thrive and evolve in ways that protect licensees and the public.
+Here’s to embracing innovation with care, ensuring our profession continues to thrive and evolve in ways that protect licensees and the public.